What Is Hue, Saturation, Brightness and Spectrometers?

 Fig 1 Photo by Agung Raharja on Unsplash

-Hue: The Classification of Color (Dominant Wavelength λd).
+What Is Hue?
+The Classification of Color (Dominant Wavelength λd)

 Hue is essentially synonymous with “Color” but refers to a defined classification system as the Color Wheel (Figure 2).
 Designers and artists use the Color Wheel in Color Theory to mix, match, and contrast hues.